SH.03 - Campus Policies

 - The administration may provide support for students, faculty, and staff who wish to stop using tobacco products by making available resources for each group through Student Wellness Services, Human Resources, and information through the College’s website.

 Courtesy and consideration will be exercised when informing others unaware of and/or in disregard of this policy.
 Complaints regarding violations of this policy will be handled as follows:

 - If a violation occurs in a building, the person with responsibility for the area should ask the violator to discontinue the behavior.
 If the violator refuses, the person will ask the violator to leave.
-If the violator refuses to leave, the person will call Campus Police.
+If the violator refuses to leave, the person will call TCC Police.

 - If a Police Officer has issued repeated warnings to the same person, a fine between $10 and $100 may be levied against that person.
 In the case of a guest, a No Trespass order may also be issued.